-Recently, even the National Institute on Standards and Technology (“NIST”) has updated their recommendations on password policies recently, based on the premise that the old standards, which emphasized regularly changing passwords, was based on outdated concerns:
+Recently, even the National Institute on Standards and Technology (“NIST”) has updated their recommendations on password policies.
+The updated policies are based on the premise that the old standards, emphasizing regularly changing passwords, was based on outdated concerns:

 The majority of hacks today don’t involve guessing a password.
 Instead, hackers use keystroke loggers, phishing attacks, and social engineering to get passwords.
 More critically, there have been so many major breaches involving huge lists of passwords, hackers are able to simply consult those massive lists, called “Rainbow Tables,” to find the passwords you’ve previously used.

 NIST previously explained in a 2009 publication on enterprise password management that while password expiration mechanisms can be “beneficial for reducing the impact of some password compromises,” they are “ineffective for others” and “often a source of frustration to users.”
 (Emphasis mine)

 I can’t possibly put it better than XKCD did in this comic: